Katie Graber

 Education

 Katie Graber’s research focuses on race, ethnicity, immigration and colonization in a variety of contexts, including Western opera, the history of ethnomusicology, and Mennonite music.
-She has served as co-chair of the Society for Ethnomusicology Voice Special Interest Group, and as Intercultural Editor for the Mennonite Church USA’s denominational hymnal Voices Together.
+She has served as co-chair of the Society for Ethnomusicology Voice Special Interest Group, and as Intercultural Editor for the Mennonite Church USA and Mennonite Church Canada’s denominational hymnal Voices Together.
 In the latter role, she worked with a variety of consultant groups and individuals to edit more than 40 languages in hymn texts of multiple musical traditions.
-She is a regular speaker at national Mennonite and ethnomusicological gatherings.
+She has presented her research at numerous national and international Mennonite and musicology/ethnomusicology gatherings.

 Selected Publications and Lectures